Dirty Pagetable: A Novel Exploitation Technique To Rule Linux Kernel

 // is not enabled !

-Ever since we have the ability to generate so many io_defer_entry objects associated with requests of which REQ_F_IO_DRAIN is not enabled, we can let the __io_queue_deferred() execute for a very long time when it’s traversing the ctx->defer_list:
+objects associated with requests of which REQ_F_IO_DRAIN is not enabled, we can let the __io_queue_deferred() execute for a very long time when it’s traversing the ctx->defer_list

 static void __io_queue_deferred(struct io_ring_ctx *ctx)